bharatrajan/splunk-search-cli/docs/QUERIES.md

 Using the tutorial dataset, write queries that:
 1. Generate a list of usernames that were used in failed SSH login attempts from 27.0.0.0/8
-2. Generate a list of web pages that have been indexed by Google (“Googlebot”)
+2. Generate a list of web pages that have been indexed by Google ("Googlebot")
-3. Generate a table consisting of [Timestamp, Client IP, URL] where the HTTP Server’s response was a 50X error code.
+3. Generate a table consisting of [Timestamp, Client IP, URL] where the HTTP Server's response was a 50X error code.

 ------